Mini Pie Pans Review, Chicago Metallic

 Pan is hard to butter

-I do not like to use spay on fats;
+I do not like to use spray on fats;

 they add a funky taste